Supervised learning with probabilistic morphisms and kernel mean embeddings: Introduction

 Let $\Xx$ and $\Yy$ be measurable spaces.
 In supervised learning, we are given a data set of labeled items: where $\mu$ is an (unknown) probability measure that governs the distribution of i.i.d. labeled items $(x_n, y_n)\in \Xx \times \Yy$.
 The goal of a learner in this scenario is to find the best approximation $f_{S_n}$ of the stochastic relation between the input $x \in \Xx$ and its label $y \in \Yy$, formalized as the conditional probability measure $[\mu_{\Yy|\Xx}]$ for a probability measure $\mu$ on $(\Xx \times \Yy)$ with respect to the projection $\Pi_{\Xx}: \Xx \times \Yy \to \Xx$.
 We refer to $[\mu_{\Yy|\Xx}]$ as the supervisor operator \cite[p.
 35-36, p.
 48]{Vapnik1998}.
 It is important to note that if $\Xx$ consists of a single point, this problem is equivalent to estimating and approximating probability measures on $\Yy$.

 The concept of a best approximation requires a specification of a hypothesis space $\Hh$ of possible predictors as well a the notion of a {\it correct} loss function that measures the deviation of a possible predictor from the supervisor operator.
 The loss function concept in statistical analysis was introduced by Wald in his statistical decision theory \cite{Wald50}, which can be traced back to Laplace's theory of errors, further developed by Gauss and many others \cite{Sheynin77}.
-While statisticians often think in terms of losses, decision theorists in economics and business prefer talking about gains (utility) \cite[p.
-2]{Berger85}.
+The importance of a correct choice of a loss function has been discussed by Chentsov.
+He noted that well-known examples of statistical point estimation problems, when properly formulated, admit asymptotically optimal decision rules, and the simplicity of the results proved there is largely due to the correct choice of a loss function \cite[p.
+391]{Chentsov72}.

-In this article, we focus on characterizing the deviation of a predictor $h$ in a hypothesis class $\Hh$ from the supervisor operator $[\mu_{\Yy|\Xx}]$ using the notion of a correct loss function in the underlying generative model of supervised learning.
+In this article, we focus on characterizing the deviation of a predictor $h$ in a hypothesis class $\Hh$ from the supervisor operator $[\mu_{\Yy|\Xx}]$, using the notion of a correct loss function in the underlying generative model of supervised learning.
 Our approach utilizes the concept of a probabilistic morphism, which is a categorical name for a Markov kernel and can also be interpreted as a regular conditional probability.
 If $\Yy$ is a separable metrizable topological space with the Borel $\sigma$-algebra $ \Bb (\Yy)$, we propose an alternative characterization of a regular conditional probability measure $\mu_{\Yy|\Xx}$ as a minimizer of mean square error on the space of all probabilistic morphisms from $\Xx$ to $\Yy$, employing kernel mean embeddings.